kpcode11/BI_Lab/README.md

 3.  **Optimize Logistics:** Since shipping duration negatively correlates with customer ratings, the business must discontinue contracts with underperforming shipping modes for fragile/expensive items, prioritizing faster fulfillment to preserve customer satisfaction.

 ***

-### 💡 Presentation Tips (What to say to your teacher):

-*   **"Hook" the teacher:** Start by saying, *"Data is useless if a manager can't read it.
-I built this BI dashboard to take 45,000 messy rows of CSV data and turn it into decisions."*
-*   **Show off the DAX:** Mention that you didn't just drag-and-drop visuals.
-Tell them, *"I wrote Data Analysis Expressions (DAX) to create custom metrics that weren't in the dataset, like 'Return Rate %' and 'Revenue per Customer'."*
-*   **Demonstrate the Slicer:** While presenting the screen, explicitly click on your "Year" or "Segment" filters to show how the *entire* dashboard interacts and updates dynamically in real-time.
-Teachers love interactive data mining.
-*   **Emphasize Part 'E':** Teachers grading BI projects care most about the *Business Value*.
-Spend a lot of time pointing to your Customer Profiling table and saying, *"Look here—this state has fewer buyers, but they spend twice as much.
-A business manager looking at my dashboard would immediately know where to spend their advertising money."*